gowthamk/csci7000_pfp_s23/index.md

 > programming is not worth knowing.

 <div align="right">
--- Alan Perlis, First recepient of Turing Award, 1966.
+-- Alan Perlis, First recipient of Turing Award, 1966.
 </div>

 There is a theory in Linguistics called *Linguistic Relativity* that